SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 ## Why Scrum of Scrums Continues 16 Years After The Problems Are Known And 10 Years After Ken Disowned it

 My theory is that Scrum of Scrums is like a bad song we can't get out of our heads.
 I think other influential people (including Mike Cohn and Jeff Sutherland, who became a Scrum trainer in 2008) kept promoting it because we had so few agreed answers for organizations with more than 11 people.
-Scrum of Scrums is not in the *Scrum Guide*, but it is built in the two top-marketed "big box" approaches to scaling.
-It's semi-discouraged in LeSS (the less marketed approach to scaling) because we keep finding alternatives that are better at increasing an organization's ability to learn and adapt.
+Scrum of Scrums is not in the *Scrum Guide*, but it is built in the two top-marketed ["big box" approaches to scaling](http://www.lafable.com).
+Scrum of Scrums is semi-discouraged in LeSS (the less marketed approach to scaling) because we keep finding alternatives that are better at increasing an organization's ability to learn and adapt.

 * * *